Content

 FROM `project_name.dataset_name.owoxbi_sessions_20190201`

-4. Merge the same data from several tables
+4. Merge the Same Data from Several Tables

-Suppose you collect data on completed orders in several BigQuery tables: one collects all orders from Store A, the other collects orders from Store B. You want to combine them into one table with these columns:
+Suppose you collect data on completed orders in several BigQuery tables: one collects all orders from Store A, and the other collects orders from Store B. Sales teams can use SQL to combine this data for better insights and to generate more sales-qualified leads, which is crucial for maximizing revenue and pushing leads through the sales funnel.

-• client_id — a number that identifies a unique buyer
+- client_id — a number that identifies a unique buyer

-• transaction_created — order creation time in TIMESTAMP format
+- transaction_created — order creation time in TIMESTAMP format

-• transaction_id — order number
+- transaction_id — order number

-• is_approved — whether the order was confirmed
+- is_approved — whether the order was confirmed

-• transaction_revenue — order amount
+- transaction_revenue — order amount

 #standardSQL